 Heading into the cavernous interior of St. Peter's Basilica, we can appreciate it's many treasures, including Michelangelo's Pieta.
 At the end of the Vatican tour we visit the elegantly symmetrical Piazza St. Pietro.

 After a break for lunch we will continue with any sightseeing carried over from yesterday.

-* NOTE: The timing of today's sightseeing can vary depending on seasonality.
+* NOTE: The timing/order of today's sightseeing can vary depending on seasonality.
 Early spring and late fall tours can often begin in the morning due to lighter crowds at these times of year.
-Busier times often dictate an afternoon visit in order to avoid morning crowds.
-Weather may also be a consideration.
-Your Tour Leader will advise further upon your arrival in Rome.
+Busier times often dictate an afternoon/evening visit in order to avoid morning crowds; indeed, we may include lunch instead of dinner today in order to expedite the flow of our activities.
+Your Tour Leader will advise of any adjustments upon your arrival in Rome.

 Overnight in Rome.

 Departure from Rome.